 Experts can measure your normal lung capacity in several ways, said Dr. Martin.
 This includes FEV1, where the amount of air you can exhale forcefully in one second is measured; Vital Capacity, which is the amount you can exhale after breathing all the way in and Maximum Voluntary Ventilation (MVV), the maximum amount of air you can move and out of your lungs by breathing in and out as fast as you can over 15 seconds.

 Researchers from the University of Belgrade (opens in new tab) studied which sports improve lung function the most, finding that basketball players, water polo players and rowers scored the highest in FEV1 and MVV tests.
 This led them to believe that the training used in these sports could have the potential for improving pulmonary function and rehabilitation.

-Lung capacity doesn’t just rely on the lungs alone, as your chest wall and the muscles of respiration, which include the diaphragm and the intercostal muscles (the muscles that lie between your ribs) also play a part.
+Lung capacity doesn’t just rely on the lungs alone.
+Your chest wall and the muscles of respiration, which include the diaphragm and the intercostal muscles (the muscles that lie between your ribs), also play a part.